 2:30 p.m. — Army vs F2 Logistics

-25-22, in the Premier Volleyball League Reinforced Conference at the Philsports Arena in Pasig City on Saturday.
+Creamline and Petro Gazz rekindle their rivalry in a duel where a share of the early lead is at stake in the Premier Volleyball League Reinforced Conference at the Philsports Arena in Pasig City on Tuesday.

 Hurdling their opening day foes, the two squads put their clean slates on the line in a rematch of the 2019 import-laden conference Finals in the scheduled 5:30 p.m. encounter following the 2:30 p.m. curtain-raiser between winless Army and F2 Logistics.

 The Cool Smashers beat PLDT, 25-22, 25-18, 26-28, 25-22, last Thursday to set their grand slam bid in motion.

 Creamline saw the return of Alyssa Valdez after recovering from dengue as she displayed her vintage form with 17 points, 13 digs, and 13 excellent receptions.

 Celine Domingo, the Invitational Conference Finals Most Valuable Player, Turkish import Yeliz Basa, and Jema Galanza all scored in double digits for the Cool Smashers, who are equipped with a couple of international exposures following stints in the Asian Cup for Women and the ASEAN Grand Prix.

 “Creamline holds a big gap compared to other teams with their international experience and with a strong import to back them up,” Angels coach Rald Ricafort said.

 Petro Gazz swept Choco Mucho, 27-25, 25-22, 28-26, last week with American import Lindsey Vander Weide dropping 25 points and getting ample support from locals Jonah Sabete, Myla Pablo and MJ Phillips.